-Real Estate Overview
+Real Estate

-The NCREIF Property Index, a measure of the private real estate market, rose 16.73% during the 2011 fiscal year.
-The index was positive in each of the four quarters, extending its positive streak to six (6) straight quarters.
+The NCREIF Property Index, a measure of the private real estate market, rose 12.04% during the 2012 fiscal year.
+The index was positive in each of the four quarters, extending its positive streak to ten (10) straight quarters.
 Capitalization rates have come down since the previous fiscal year and returns are positive across sectors.
-The NAREIT Equity Index, a measure of the public securities real estate market, gained 5.25% during the 2011 fiscal year.
-Private real estate valuations often lag those of the public real estate market.
-Consequently, the larger return of the NCREIF Property Index relative to the NAREIT Equity Index could be due to this timing factor: the NAREIT Equity Index gained over 55% for the fiscal year ended June 30, 2010.
+The NAREIT Equity Index, a measure of the public securities real estate market, gained 12.92% during the 2012 fiscal year.